 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.

 A rich text element can be used with static or dynamic content.
 For static content, just drop it into any page and begin editing.
 For dynamic content, add a rich text field to any collection and then connect a rich text element to that field in the settings panel.
 Voila!

 How to customize formatting for each rich text

 Headings, paragraphs, blockquotes, figures, images, and figure captions can all be styled after a class is added to the rich text element using the "When inside of" nested selector system.

-Boosting the effectiveness of non-executive directors (NEDs) in growth companies is the aim of a new guide based on the findings of research by Henley Business School.
+Boosting the effectiveness of non-executive directors (NEDs) in growth companies is the aim of a new report based on the findings of research by Henley Business School.

-Commissioned by the Quoted Companies Alliance (QCA) and Downing LLP, the guide provides a general model of four types of growth company, each requiring a different approach to the role of NED.
+Commissioned by the Quoted Companies Alliance (QCA) and Downing LLP, the report provides a general model of four types of growth company, each requiring a different approach to the role of NED.

 It emphasises the importance of ensuring the correct person is in the job in order to achieve effective corporate governance.

 For each company type the model lists the key focus and skills required of the NED, including ‘fundamental’ soft skills such as emotional intelligence, political savviness and resilience.